 The program committee has outlined a series of tracks and key topics they believe will make an interesting and useful program.
 The program sessions will focus on these key topic areas:

 - Audiovisual and IT Services: Support Models and Practices

 - Libraries and Scholarship in the 21st Century

 - Systems and Solutions

 Standard Presentations (45 minutes)

-These sessions are 45 minutes long; presenters and panels are asked to allocate at least 10 to 15 minutes for Q&A with the audience.
 Standard presentations are opportunities to present in detail on a project.
+Presenters and panelists are asked to allocate at least 10–15 minutes to Q&A with the audience.
 Proposals will be evaluated against the selection criteria listed below.

 Interactive Presentations (45 minutes)